chaoss/wg-evolution/detail_metrics_methods/pull-requests-merge-maintainer-response-duration.md

 ## 1. Description
 What is the duration of time for a maintainer to make a first response to a code merge request?
+**what is the difference between this metric and `pull-requests-maintainer-response-duration`? i.e. What is the difference between a merge request and a pull request?
+Are they two names for the same thing?**

 ## 2. Use Cases